Skip to content

 Stop-Process -Name 'notepad'

 This is the most basic example of this command, but there is something interesting to note.
-Because we are using the -Name parameter, this command closes all instances of notepad.exe that are running.
-You can have several instances of Notepad running simultaneously, and each of those instances has a unique process ID.
+When using the -Name parameter, Stop-Process closes all running instances of the specified process.

 If you use the -ID parameter instead of -Name, you can specify which instance you want to terminate.
 Also, note my use of the Get-Process command instead of tasklist in the image above.
 These commands serve similar functions, but Get-Process is for PowerShell and tasklist is for Command Prompt.